 To achieve our research goals and derive the CKM process model, we employed the research approach "action research" as defined by Gummesson: "On the basis of their paradigms and pre-understanding and given access to empirical, real-world data through their role as change agent, [...] action scientists [...] generate a specific (local) theory, which is then tested and modified through action.
-The interaction between the role of academic researcher and the role of management consultant, within a single project as well as between projects, can also help the scientist to generate a more general theory, which in turn becomes an instrument for increased theoretical sensitivity [...]."
-[14, p.
-208].
-Apart from this foundation, we also used indepth case studies and desktop research to complement our experiences and validate the conclusions derived from the CKM process model.
-The CKM process model is based on nearly 6 years of research in a special corporate-academic partnership.
-Research partners were major European players in sectors such as financial services and insurance, telecommunications and model and proposes the goals that need to be achieved for the success of the company.
+The interaction between the role of academic researcher and the role of management consultant, within a single project as well as between projects, can also help the scientist to generate a more general theory, which in turn becomes an instrument for increased theoretical sensitivity [...]"
+(Gummesson, 1999, p.
+208).
+Apart from this foundation, we also used in-depth case studies and desktop research to complement our experiences and validate the conclusions derived from the CKM process model.
+The CKM process model is based on nearly six years of research in a special corporate-academic partnership.
+Research partners were major European players in sectors such as financial services and insurance, telecommunications and chemicals.

+As a foundation of our research, we use the business engineering approach developed by Österle (1995, p.
+13).
+To describe the corporate reality, it separates the three layers strategy, processes and information systems.
+The strategy layer determines the business model and proposes the goals that need to be achieved for the success of the company.
 The process layer creates the output needed to fulfill the goals of the strategy.
 The information systems support the processes in creating the outputs, sometimes actually enabling the processes to fulfill the requirements of customers.
 The research described in this paper concentrates on the process and information systems level of CRM and CKM.

-As a foundation of our research, we use the business engineering approach developed by [20, pp. 13 et seqq.].
-To describe the corporate reality, it separates the three layers strategy, processes and information systems.
-The strategy layer determines the business